This page of the website contains current information on public examinations held at Chiltern Hills Academy.

 Post Results Services

 What can I do if results are substantially different from what is anticipated?

-Private Candidate Procedure
+Private Candidate Policy

 If you are an external candidate who would like to take exams at Chiltern Hills Academy, please look through our Private Candidate Procedure by clicking the link below: